Did you know that 51% of recipients delete emails within the first few seconds of opening it?

 Cold email isn’t just about drafting an email introducing your product and sending it to a potential prospect.

-Cold emails need proper planning and preparation.
+Cold outreach emails need proper planning and preparation.
 You need to pay more attention to how you draft a cold email and whom you are sending it.

 Everything from your subject line to your email body, as well as CTA, should be perfect.